parallelsio/core-modules/README.md

 > * [Blog](http://parallels.ghost.io)

-> * [Playground](http://makeparallels.herokuapp.com).
-Add `/canvas/your-unique-canvas-name/` to the URL, to try your own canvas.
-For example: `http://makeparallels.herokuapp.com/canvas/alice-wild-ideas-for-encryption`.
-Your first visit to the URL you chose will boot up that canvas.
-Privacy currently via obfuscation: pick a unique canvas name and share it only with your collaborators.
-Data will be cleared periodically.
-No user account system yet.
-Please note we are using an Amazon s3 instance to host images for this playground, so upload content you expect will be publicly accessible.

 > This is an alpha version and a proof of concept.
 It's incomplete, with bugs and continuously changing code, design + features